contiv/contiv.github.io/websrc/source/documents/networking/l2-vlan.md

 ```

+## Step 6: Verify Routes

-#STEP 4: Verify that switch has the container routes
+Verify that the switch has the container routes:

 ```
 sh ip arp